 US – Canada border

-This time entering US was much faster.
-We had quite long line of cars ahead of us.
-Unlike last time, now only Katalin needed to fill in the paper to get in without visa.
+This time entering the US was much faster.
+We had a quite long line of cars ahead of us.
+Unlike last time, now only Katalin needed to fill in the paper to get in without a visa.
 Nobody asked us what we carry.
-We heard stories that sometimes border guards confiscate item such as fruits or meat products.
-Funny thing is that you can’t take any fruits from Canada to US, but for example Canada imports lemons from US.
-So you may end up loosing the American lemon when crossing the border 🙂 Anyway, we were in the United States of America together for the first time!
+We heard stories that sometimes border guards confiscate items such as fruits or meat products.
+Funny thing is that you can’t take any fruits from Canada to the US, but for example, Canada imports lemons from the US.
+So you may end up losing the American lemon when crossing the border 🙂 Anyway, we were in the United States of America together for the first time!
 But definitely not the last!

 This time the destination was Hannegan Peak.
-The trail is in the Mt Baker hiking area too, but in different part of it.
-The hike itself is about 20 km long, but most of the distance is on relatively flat path following valley.
+The trail is in the Mt Baker hiking area too but in a different part of it.
+The hike itself is about 20 km long, but most of the distance is on a relatively flat path following valley.
 The valley was amazingly colored by fall.

 The strong, cold wind on the peak didn’t encourage us to wait for the possible views.
 As we went down, I again stopped for quite much time to eat blueberries.
 While eating, I didn’t even realize when the clouds were gone!
 We could finally see the peaks on the other side of the valley.